jamesbasa/Portfolio-2022/README.md

 - EMS dispatching system for Cruz Roja Tijuana's 13 ambulances that allows for faster responses to emergencies and tracking relevant information such as equipment inventory

 **TryClubs** [`Utilized: Java, XML, Agile framework, Android devel.`]
-- Android app that allows students to discover and advertise student organizations in order to improve the social environment
+- Android app that allows students to discover and advertise student organizations in order to improve the college's social environment

 **& more under [Projects](/projects/projects.md) & [Publications](/publications/publications.md)**